The art gallery

 Read the press…

-The Donald Watson Gallery looks forward to a Textile Exhibition by Group Twelve.
-Group Twelve Textile
+The Donald Watson Gallery looks forward to an Exhibition of Artwork by Paul Bartlett.

 - Lucy Newton, 23 May – 15 July 2015